Working in Confined Space: Hazards, Safety Requirements, and Lockout Tagout

-working in confined spaces
+working in confined space guide

 Confined spaces are common in many industrial settings, from construction sites to chemical plants.
 These environments pose significant risks due to their restrictive nature and potential exposure to hazardous conditions.
 Understanding these risks and implementing strict safety protocols is crucial to protect workers who must enter these spaces.
-This article discusses what confined space refers to, defines what a required confined space permit space is, and explores safety strategies and rescue procedures to prevent serious injury when entering a confined space.

 What Is A Confined Space?